dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 This is why you don't use a `double` to represent a person's age, or a string whose content is expected to be numeric - you use an integer.
 Or even better, a [natural number][nat type].

-We might even use a non-empty list type (`NonEmptyList[T]` in Scalaz, `NonEmpty t` in Haskell, or `NonEmpty f t` in PureScript) to represent a list that is guaranteed to have at least one element, such as the set of stars that make up a constellation.
+We might even use a non-empty list type (`NonEmptyList[T]` in the Scalaz library, `NonEmpty t` in Haskell, or `NonEmpty f t` in PureScript) to represent a list that is guaranteed to have at least one element, such as the set of stars that make up a constellation.
 A function that takes a `NonEmptyList t` *cannot* be passed a possibly empty `List t` - we have made an illegal state unrepresentable!

 <!-- markdownlint-disable MD033 -->